(Fort McMurray) Girls Inc. of Northern Alberta and Syncrude are proud to announce the 6th nominee for the Women of Inspiration series 2014-2015:

-Girls Inc. of Northern Alberta and Syncrude will honour Leanne and 11 other nominees, at the Women of Inspiration Celebration which will take place June 14th, 2014 at the Sawridge Hotel..
+Girls Inc. of Northern Alberta and Syncrude will honour Cheryl and 11 other nominees, at the Women of Inspiration Celebration which will take place in June 2015 at the Sawridge Hotel.

 The Women of Inspiration is a partnership between Girls Inc. of Northern Alberta and Syncrude, with a goal to recognize women throughout the Wood Buffalo region who inspire others, break new ground or old barriers and help create change.
 The series also aims to show local girls positive role models who live right here.

-To nominate a woman of inspiration, please visit our Women of Inspiration Series page or contact the Girls Inc. office at 780-790-9236.
+To nominate a woman of inspiration, please visit our website at www.girlsincofnorthernalberta.org or contact the Girls Inc. office at 780-790-9236.

 For more information, please contact: